US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

 IPVanish has a decent-sized network with 40,000+ shared IPs, and 2,000+ servers in 75+ locations.

-Even better, the website explains, IPVanish is 'the world's only Top Tier VPN service provider', which means the company owns and manages its own servers.
-That's good news, as it gives them more control over how the servers are set up and run, and demonstrates a level of resources and expertise which isn't always available with other VPNs.
+Some VPNs give you more, but as the company's website explains, IPVanish is 'the world's only Top Tier VPN service provider'.
+The firm owns and manages its servers rather than renting other people's hardware, giving it far more control over how the network and servers are set up and run.

 - Want to try IPVanish?
 Check out the website here (opens in new tab)

 A wide range of apps covers Windows, Mac, Android, iOS, even Amazon Fire TV, and IPVanish further provides a host of setup guides for routers, Linux, Chromebooks and other platforms.

 Feel free to install, configure and set up as many devices as you like – IPVanish has no fixed limits on the number of simultaneous connections you can make.
 We guess the company might get in touch if you reach 20 and are still going, but that's still a major improvement on the 5 device limit you'll get with many providers.

 Protocol support includes the turbocharged WireGuard, OpenVPN and IKEv2.
 (It’s good to see IPVanish has dropped the older and less secure protocols, especially PPTP).